This certification program includes:

 Registration deposit: Your deposit is non-refundable and non-transferrable.

-Payment prerequisite: Your participation in this program is contingent upon the fulfillment of all payment agreements two weeks prior to the first day of class.
+Payment prerequisite: Your participation in this program is contingent upon the fulfillment of all payment agreements one month prior to the first day of class.
 If you are unable to complete payment, you are not eligible for reimbursement of any prior payments.
 This is considered a no-show.

 Payment Plan Agreements: Students may choose to pay in full at the time of registration or request a monthly payment plan.
-Payment plan tuition amounts are due on 1st of each month, and divided into even amounts – based on the number of months remaining and the amount of tuition owed.
+Payment plan installments are due on the 1st of each month, and divided into even amounts based on the number of months remaining and the amount of tuition owed.
+A non-refundable, additional late fee will be added for payments made after the 5th of each month.

 Available refunds: In the event of a student cancellation, paid tuition (minus the deposit) Is 100% refundable up to 3 months prior to the first day of class, 50% refundable up to two months prior to the first day of class, and 30% refundable up to one month prior to the first day of class.
 Paid tuition is no longer refundable within one month of the first class date.